Microsoft MFA: How to Set Up Authentication Using the Microsoft Authenticator App

 Microsoft authenticator app qr code scan

-NOTE: If you set up your account from your smartphone, you will not have to scan a QR code.
-You will instead tap Pair your account to the app by clicking this link.
+Note: If you set up your account from your smartphone and not a separate computer, you will not scan a QR code from your phone.
+From your phone, you will instead tap Pair your account to the app by clicking this link.
 You will then be prompted to open the Authenticator app to link your account.

 Microsoft authenticator app pair your account screen

-13. Once you have scanned the QR code on the computer screen (or paired your account from your phone), your account will display on your phone device within the Authenticator app.
+13. Once you have scanned the QR code on the computer screen (or paired your account from your phone), your Auburn Microsoft email account will display on your phone device within the Authenticator app.

 Alumni and retiree MFA Authenticator app account screen